Scott Bessent: Personal life

-Bessent resides in Charleston, South Carolina, and Washington, D.C.
-He belongs to the Huguenot Church, a religious association whose expansion his ancestors supported in 1680.

-Bessent is openly gay and married John Freeman, a former New York City prosecutor, in 2011.
+Bessent lives in Charleston, South Carolina, and Washington, D.C.
+He previously lived in Greenwich, Connecticut.
+He is a member of the Huguenot Church, a non-denominational Christian religious association whose expansion his ancestors supported in 1680.
+He married John Freeman, a former New York City prosecutor, in 2011.
 They have two children, born through surrogacy.

-Bessent has had close friendships with King Charles III and Robert Trump.
-Robert's ex-wife, Blaine Trump, is the godmother of Bessent's daughter.
+Bessent reportedly has a close friendship with King Charles III.
+He was also friends with Donald Trump's brother Robert, whose ex-wife, Blaine Trump, is the godmother of Bessent's daughter.

-Board memberships

-Before becoming treasury secretary, Bessent sat on the university council at Yale University.
-He and his sister donated the Bessent Library to Yale University.
-Bessent has endowed three scholarships at Yale: one for students who are first-generation college matriculants, one for students from South Carolina, and one for students from the Bronx.

-Bessent chaired the investment committee and is a former member of the executive committee on the board of trustees of Rockefeller University.
-He formerly served on the board of God's Love We Deliver, an organization founded to deliver meals for homebound people with AIDS.
-He is a trustee of Classical American Homes Preservation Trust (renamed the Richard Hampton Jenrette Foundation), and a former board member of the Spoleto Festival USA in Charleston.
-Bessent is also a member of the Council on Foreign Relations.
+Philanthropy

+Bessent and his sister Wyn made donations to establish the H. Gaston Bessent, Jr. Library at Yale University, in their father's honor.
+Bessent, Wyn, and the rest of their family created the Kenneth V. McLeod Rehabilitation Center at the Shriners Hospital for Children in Greenville, South Carolina, in memory of their maternal grandfather.
+He has supported restoration of the Nathaniel Russell House, a National Historic Landmark in Charleston.
+Bessent also supports the King's Trust in London and the Harlem Children's Zone in New York City.

 Clubs

 Bessent has participated in Dialog, a secretive, invitation-only social club founded by Peter Thiel and Auren Hoffman.
-He is also a member of the Economic Club of New York.
+He is a member of the Economic Club of New York.